Renting Out Your Home is Tempting

 You went through a very meticulous search for prospective tenants, and conducted a thorough due diligence in validating the financial well being of the tenants.

-We will definitely vote for Lotus and Patrick’s service as 5++ stars.
+We will definitely vote for Lotus's service as 5++ stars.
 We will continue to rely upon your excellent services to manage the rental unit going forward.

 It was our pleasure to work with Lotus even before our daughter moved back to Vancouver 18 months ago, Lotus has been extremely helpful in assisting our daughter to settle down with her first home.